History of New Spain: Conquest era (1521–1535)

 Hernán Cortés and La Malinche meet the emperor Moctezuma II in Tenochtitlán, November 8, 1519.

 The Caribbean islands and early Spanish explorations around the circum-Caribbean region had not been of major political, strategic, or financial importance until the conquest of the Aztec Empire in 1521.
 However, important precedents of exploration, conquest, and settlement and crown rule had been initially worked out in the Caribbean, which long affected subsequent regions, including Mexico and Peru.

 The indigenous societies of Mesoamerica brought under Spanish control were of unprecedented complexity and wealth compared to what the conquerors had encountered in the Caribbean.
 This presented both an important opportunity and a potential threat to the power of the Crown of Castile, since the conquerors were acting independent of effective crown control.
 The societies could provide the conquistadors, especially Hernán Cortés, a base from which the conquerors could become autonomous, or even independent, of the Crown.

 Cortés had already defied orders that curtailed his ambition of an expedition of conquest.
-He was spectacularly successful in gaining indigenous allies against the Aztec Empire, with the indispensable aid of indigenous cultural translator, Marina, also known as Malinche, toppling the rulers of the Aztec Empire.
+He was spectacularly successful in gaining indigenous allies against the Aztec Empire, with the indispensable aid of the indigenous translator, Marina, also known as Malinche, toppling the rulers of the Aztec Empire.
 Cortés then divvied up the spoils of war without crown authorization, including grants of labor and tribute of groups of indigenous, to participants in the conquest.

 As a result, the Holy Roman Emperor and King of Spain, Charles V created the Council of the Indies in 1524 as the crown entity to oversee the crown's interests in the New World.
 Since the time of the Catholic Monarchs, central Iberia was governed through councils appointed by the monarch with particular jurisdictions.
 The creation of the Council of the Indies became another, but extremely important, advisory body to the monarch.